opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     Computes a dense optical flow using the Gunnar Farneback's algorithm.

-    :param prevImg: The first 8-bit single-channel input image.
+    :param prevImg: First 8-bit single-channel input image.

-    :param nextImg: The second input image of the same size and the same type as  ``prevImg`` .
+    :param nextImg: Second input image of the same size and the same type as  ``prevImg`` .

     :param flow: Computed flow image that has the same size as  ``prevImg``  and type  ``CV_32FC2`` .